Gluten-Free Sourdough Discard Scones

 Common Gluten-Free Scone Issues (And Fixes!)

-• The scones are flat?
-The dough may have been overworked or the butter was too warm.
+• If the scones are flat, the dough may have been overworked, or the butter may have been too warm.
 Chill it before baking.

-• The dough is too dry or crumbly?
-Add a splash of milk until the dough comes together.
+• If the dough seems dry or crumbly, add a splash of milk until the dough comes together.

-• Not rising well?
-Make sure your baking soda is fresh (not expired).
+• If the scones are not rising much, make sure your baking soda is fresh (not expired).

 Gluten-free baking is like a science experiment.
 There are so many things you need to understand about the different components of baking without gluten.
 My Gluten-Free Resources Section is here to help teach you the tools you need to know to become a confident gluten free baker.